Frequently Asked Questions

 How many books will the grant fund?

-AHPI will assist in the publication of forty books over five years.
-Each press will produce a total of ten books.
+AHPI will assist in the publication of fifty-four books over nine years.
+Each press will publish at least twelve books.

 How will the presses work collaboratively?

 The presses will share an image and permissions manager to assist in obtaining illustration permissions, and a strong marketing program that will include shared advertising space in major publications, including the New York Review of Books, Artforum, Art Documentation, and Art Journal.
 Funds will be available to advertise individual books in electronic publications, and books will also be promoted through social media networks like Twitter and Facebook.